TatiGarrido/Doge-Dog-Day-Care/README.md

  To clone a repository follow the steps:

  1- Log into GitHub and locate the repository.
- 2- By the green Gitpod button click on "code" and copy the link.
+ 2- By the green Gitpod button click on "code" and copy the URL link.
- 3-Open the terminal
+ 3-Open your IDE terminal.
- 4-Change the current working directory to the location where you want the clone to be made.
+ 4-Change the current working directory.
- 5- Type git clone and past the URL.
+ 5- Type git clone, past the URL and add a name for the clone.
+ 6- Press enter and the clone will be created.

   ![Clone Page](documentation/clone.png)

+  Oficial documentation to clone a repository can be found [here.](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

  ## Credits
  ### Code